Bogala/langton-ant-dojo/STEP_4.md

 };
 ```

+`newRotation` and `newRotation` are copied from App.tsx and `play`function is an adapted copy from `onClick`.

 Don't forget the movement of Ant interface by remove definition on Grid.tsx.
 If you update `src/components/App/Grid/index.ts` like this
 ``` jsx
 export {Ant} from '../../../store/reducer';
 ```
 You will avoid side-effects.

+if you want to refactor, you can move functions to an `actions.ts` file.

 create tests for redux-react mapping
 ``` jsx